 In broadcast deployments, the keys used for protecting IS-IS protocols messages can, in particular, be group keys.
-A mechanism, similar to as described in [I-D.weis-gdoi-mac-tek] can be used to distribute group keys to a group of ISes in Level-1 area or Level-2 domain, using GDOI as specified in [RFC6407].
-There are also similar approaches with IKEv2 based group key management solutions, to routing protocols as described in [$\underline{I-D.yeung-g-ikev2}$] and [$\underline{I-D.yeung-g-ikev2}$] and [$\underline{I-D.yeung-g-ikev2}$].
+A mechanism is needed to distribute group keys to a group of ISes in a Level-1 area or Level-2 domain, using the Group Domain of Interpretation (GDOI) protocol as specified in [RFC6407].
+An example policy and payload format was described in [I-D.weis-gdoi-mac-tek].